jkb91jkb91/my_tutorials/eks_fargate/README.md

-#  EKS ON FARGATE: PLATFORM TO LAUNCH CRONJOBS THAT LOG OUT INTO CLOUDWATCH
+#  EKS ON FARGATE:
+#  PLATFORM TO LAUNCH CRONJOBS THAT SEND LOGS INTO CLOUDWATCH

 WHAT YOU GET  ###########################################################################################
 With only one command you will get: